NHSDigital/record-a-vaccination-guidance/app/records.md

 ## Finding a record

 1. Search for the patient by NHS number, or by name, date of birth and postcode.
-You must use upper case letters and a space when you enter a postcode.
-For example, SW1A 2AA.
-If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.
 2. You will then see the patient’s details and a list of their vaccination records.
-3. Select ‘View’ next to the record you want to edit or delete.

-The ‘View’ link only appears next to records created by your organisation.
-This is because you can only edit or delete a record if it was created in RAVS by your organisation.
+4. Select ‘View’ next to the record you want to edit or delete.
+You will only see this link next to records created in RAVS by your organisation.

+{% from "inset-text/macro.njk" import insetText %}

+{% set insetTextHtml %}
+  <p>You must use upper case letters and a space when you enter a postcode.
+For example, SW1A 2AA.</p>p>
+  <p>If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.</p>
+{% endset %}

+{{ insetText({
+  html: insetTextHtml
+}) }}

 ## Editing a record

 When you have found the vaccination record you want to edit, you’ll have the option of changing the following fields: